-- Numbers Are On the Back: Grit is expressed in the form of numbers on the back of the paper.
-These numbers range from 24 all the way up to 1,000, though in practice most homeowners will never use grits at the top or bottom of the scale.
+The grit number of sandpaper is almost always clearly printed on the back of the sandpaper itself.
+Grit numbers range from 24 all the way up to 1,000, although most homeowners and DIYers will never use grits at the top or bottom of the scale.

-- What Grit Numbers Mean: Grit does not mean the number of grains deposited on a square inch of paper.
-Rather, it refers to the number of holes per square inch in the screen that is used when sieving the abrasive grains during the sandpaper's manufacture.
+You might think that the gauge (grit number) relates to the number of grains deposited on a square inch of sandpaper, but it actually refers to the number of holes per square inch in the screen that is used when sieving the abrasive grains during the sandpaper's manufacture.

 Normal Grit Ranges

-While you can find scores of differently graded sandpaper available, you will probably only use a small handful:
+While you can find scores of differently graded sandpaper available, most sanding projects call for papers in the following grit ranges:

-- #80-#60: Medium Grit - Your universal grades of sandpaper.
+- #100–#150: Medium—The most often used gauges of sandpaper.
 It is hard to go wrong with sandpaper grits in this range.
 You can work down difficult materials by applying more pressure to your workpiece.
 Or, you can preserve fine materials by letting up on the pressure.
 Generally used for bare wood surfaces.
 A final sanding with 150-grit paper is commonly recommended for wood surfaces that will be painted; it leaves a little "tooth" to the wood surface for the paint to grip onto, and usually sanding more doesn't yield a smoother painted finish (this doesn't apply to high-gloss finishes that require sanding the paint itself).

 - #180–#220: Fine—You seldom use these grades of sandpaper on the first run-through, unless the surface is already smooth the touch.
-Grits in this range are always for second or third sandings.
+Grits in this range are typically for second or third sandings.
 Sometimes, fine grit sandpaper is used to "roughen" down glossy paint in preparation for applying another coat of paint.
 Bare wood that will be stained usually should not be sanded with higher than 220-grit paper.